psamuels00/artwork/README.md

 **Rewrite to fully embrace Eleventy**
 - use 11ty features to replace generate_doodle_image_pages.py
 - product_image.html should use layouts/image.html for more DRYness
+- build portfolio menu from data in projects.js, including new ordering options

 **Rewrite to fully embrace Tailwind**
 - rewrite the home page to make it more DRY